zhaihaotian/zhaihaotian.github.io/_pages/about.md

 </div>

 # 🎖 Honors and Awards
+- *2025.05*: &nbsp; 🎉🎉🎉  Selected for the Spring 2025 Dean's List, University of Minnesota.

 - *2023.10*: &nbsp; 🎉🎉🎉 Achieved a silver (🥈) and a bronze (🥉) medal at the ICPC Asia Regional Contest.

 # 📖 Educations